 Any orthodontist will tell you that you may experience some discomfort with your braces, and that can be expected as your braces help move your teeth into the correct alignment.
 If, however, you begin to experience more sinister symptoms, you should let the orthodontist know as soon as possible as something else could be at play.

 Additionally, you may also experience some irritation when you initially start wearing your braces as your mouth and lips are getting used to the feeling of brackets and wires in your mouth.
 Some other side effects can include jaw pain and some difficulty chewing and eating; these are all usual side effects of braces and in general are nothing to worry about.
-However, if you feel the side effects are getting worse then you should contact your orthodontist.
+However, if you feel the side effects are getting worse then you should contact your orthodontist near me.